-This electric broom weighs less than 9 pounds for lightweight cleaning.
+This electric broom weighs just under 9 pounds.
 Quickly glide through several rooms with advanced swivel steering, high-speed airflow, and a multi-cyclonic filtration system.
-The removable antimicrobial brush roll helps prevent odors and picks up surface debris in 50 percent fewer passes for a faster clean.
-Though the removable battery offers just 35 minutes of run time, the efficient cleaning power of this electric broom means it requires less time to cover more space.
+Plus, the removable antimicrobial brush roll helps prevent odors and picks up surface debris in 50 percent fewer passes for a faster clean.
+Though the removable battery offers just 35 minutes of runtime, the efficient cleaning power of this electric broom means it requires less time to cover more space.

-Keeping hardwood floors clean is a cinch with ORFELD’s cordless electric broom.
+Keeping hardwood floors clean can be a cinch with Orfeld’s cordless electric broom.
 When a mess happens, take the broom from the wall-mounted charging dock and get to work.
-This model weighs just over 3 pounds, making it effortless to push around.
-Plus, unlike some other hardwood vacuums, this electric broom is whisper quiet.
+This model weighs 4.5 pounds, requiring little effort to push around.
+Plus, unlike some other hardwood vacuums, this electric broom is very quiet.

 The lightweight nature of this broom, combined with easy maneuverability and powerful suction, means dirt and dust don’t stand a chance—and they can’t hide either, thanks to the LED headlight.
-The four-stage HEPA filtration system captures 99.97 percent of fine dust and particles as small as 0.1 microns, leaving air purified and clean.
+The four-stage HEPA filtration system captures 99.97 percent of fine dust and particles as small as 0.1 micron, leaving air cleaner.
 Keeping the filter clean ensures the suction performs at its best.